meyer-lab/gc-cytokines/Manuscript/Text/01_Introduction.md

 <!-- Introduce the common gc family and its importance regulating the immune system.-->

-Cytokines are cell signaling proteins responsible for cellular communication within the immune system.
+\dropcap{C}ytokines are cell signaling proteins responsible for cellular communication within the immune system.
 The common γ-chain (γ~c~) receptor cytokines, including interleukin (IL)-2, 4, 7, 9, 15, and 21, are integral for modulating both innate and adaptive immune responses.
 As such, they have existing uses and future potential as immune therapies [@Rochman_2009; @LEONARD2019832].
 Each ligand binds to its specific private receptors before interacting with the common γ~c~ receptor to induce signaling [@Walsh2010]. γ~c~ receptor signaling induces lymphoproliferation, offering a mechanism for selectively expanding or repressing immune cell types [@Amorosi3304; @Vigliano2012].
 Consequently, loss-of-function or reduced activity mutations in the γ~c~ receptor can cause severe combined immunodeficiency (SCID) due to insufficient T and NK cell maturation [@Wang9542].
 Deletion or inactivating mutations in IL-2 or its private receptors leads to more selective effects, including diminished regulatory T cell (T~reg~) proliferation and loss of self-tolerance [@Sharma1251; @Sharfe3168; @Horak].
 Deficiency in the IL-2 receptor IL-2Rα also causes hyperproliferation in CD8+ T cells, but diminished antigen response [@GOUDY2013248].
 These examples show how γ~c~ receptor cytokines coordinate a dynamic balance of immune cell abundance and function.

 <!--Complex gc receptor family with effects across many cell populations.-->